danmacnish/cartoonify/README.md

 - start the app again using `cartoonify`.
 - You will be prompted to enter the filepath to an image for processing.
 Enter the absolute filepath surrounded by double quotes.

-*Unfortunately python 2.7 was required because the correct python 3 wheels were not available for both the pi and desktop.
+*Unfortunately python 2.7 is required because the correct python 3 wheels are not available for both the pi and desktop.

 ### Raspberry pi wiring